Tanderson757/Logomaker/README.md

 ```

 ## Usage Instructions
-1. Open the cloned repository in any source code editor e.g. Visual Studio Code.
+Open your cloned repository using a source code editor, such as Visual Studio Code.
-2. Open integrated terminal on index.js
-3. Enter “node index.js” in the command line
-4. Through sequential order within the command line interface - the user will be presented with npm inquirer questions - the user will provide a response to each question and proceed.
+Inside the code editor, navigate to the "index.js" file.
+Launch the integrated terminal within the code editor and ensure that it's pointing to the location of your "index.js" file.
+In the terminal, type and execute the command "node index.js".
+As you run the command, a series of npm inquirer questions will appear in the terminal.
+Answer each question in the order they are presented.
-5. Once completed a SVG file named "logo.svg" will be created.
+Once you've provided all the necessary responses, a new SVG file called "logo.svg" will be generated.
-6. At your discretion, you may rename the "logo.svg" file to the file name of your choice.
+If desired, you can rename the "logo.svg" file to any name that suits your preferences.
-7. (Optional) Regarding future use, you may alter the prompted questions within the index.js to best suit your needs.
-8. (Optional) The SVG Logo Maker serves as a foundation so you are not limited to altering the files (as you have my permission) to create the best possible "logo.svg" file.
+(Optional) To customize the logo creation process for your specific needs, you have the flexibility to modify the questions within the "index.js" file.
+(Optional) Keep in mind that the SVG Logo Maker provides a foundational framework.
+Feel free to make any modifications to the files as needed, while respecting the permissions granted to you.

 ## Installation Process
 1. Clone the repository:(https://tanderson757.github.io/svg-logo-maker/)